ansys/pyansys-dev-guide/doc/source/overview/dev_practices.rst

    TOTAL                                 71      0   100%

-While 100% coverage is ideal, the law of diminishing returns often applies to the coverage of a Python library, and it is often sufficient, to achieve 80-90% coverage.
+While 100% coverage is ideal, the law of diminishing returns often applies to the coverage of a Python library.
+Consequently, achieving 80-90% coverage is often sufficient.
 For parts of your library that are difficult or impossible to test, consider using ``# pragma: no cover`` at the end of method definition, branch, or line to denote that part of the code cannot be reasonably tested.
 For example, if part of your module performs a simple ``import`` test of